Tao Hua: Biographical Introduction and Historical Accounts, Major Works and Academic Contributions

 -

-✵陶華 (Táo Huá): A herbalist during the Ming Dynasty who specialized in the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
-Patients usually recover after taking only one dose of his prescription.
-He is the author of 《傷寒六書》(Shang Han Liu Shu, or the Six Books of Shang Han), a book about the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+✵Tao Hua: Tao Hua: A herbalist during the Ming Dynasty who specialized in the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+Patients usually recovered after taking only one dose of his prescription.
+He is the author of Shanghan Liu Shu (The Six Books of Shanghan), a book on the study of Shang Han Lun (the Treatise on Cold-induced Diseases).

 -

-Brief Introduction Chinese Name: 陶華 (Táo Huá) Alias: 尚文 (Shàng Wén) Popular name: 陶節庵 (Táo Jiēān) English Name: Tao Hua, or Hua Tao (Given/Family) Hometown: Yu Hang Dates: about 1369~1463 A.D.
-Main works: 《傷寒六書》(Shang Han Liu Shu, or the Six Books of Shang Han), 《癰疽神秘驗方》(Yong Ju Shen Mi Yan Fang),《傷寒點點金書》(Shang Han Dian Dian Jin Shu),《傷寒全生集》(Shang Han Quan Sheng Ji).
-Representative works: Shang Han Liu Shu (the Six Books of Shang Han).
-Biography and legends:
+Brief Introduction Chinese Name: 陶華 (Táo Huá) Alias: 尚文 (Shàng Wén) Popular Name: 陶節庵 (Táo Jiēān) English Name: Tao Hua (family name first) or Hua Tao (given name first) Hometown: Yuhang Dates: c.
+1369–1463 CE Main works: 《傷寒六書》(Shang Han Liu Shu, or The Six Books of Shang Han), 《癰疽神秘驗方》(Yong Ju Shen Mi Yan Fang, or Secret Efficacious Prescriptions for Abscesses and Carbuncles),《傷寒點點金書》(Shang Han Dian Dian Jin Shu, or The Golden Dot Book on Cold-Induced Diseases),《傷寒全生集》(Shang Han Quan Sheng Ji, or A Complete Collection for Preserving Life in Cold-Induced Diseases).
+Representative works: Shang Han Liu Shu (The Six Books of Shang Han).
+Biographical Introduction and Historical Accounts

-(2) Shang Han Jia Mi Di Ben (Secret Copy of the Family Inherited Theory of the Treatise on Cold-Induced Diseases): This text focuses on several syndromes of cold-induced diseases, as well as the syndromes and treatments of wind-warm syndrome, damp-warm syndrome, wind-dampness syndrome, etc. It also includes a general treatise on Shang Han and pulse syndrome fingering methods.
+(2) Shang Han Jia Mi Di Ben (Secret Family-Transmitted Edition of the Treatise on Cold-Induced Diseases): This text focuses on syndromes of cold-induced diseases, as well as the syndromes and treatments of wind-warm syndrome, damp-warm syndrome, wind-dampness syndrome.
+It also includes a general treatise on Shang Han Lun and discussions of pulse diagnosis methods.

-(4) Shanghan Yi Ti Jin (One Handle of Gold from the Treatise on Cold-Induced Diseases): This is an enlightening reading material that outlines the Shang Han Lun (the Treatise on Cold-induced Diseases).
+(4) Shang Han Yi Ti Jin (One Handle of Gold from the Treatise on Cold-Induced Diseases): An introductory and pedagogical guide designed to clarify the core principles and structure of Shang Han Lun.

-(5) Shanghan Jie Jiang Wang (The River Net of the Treatise on Cold-Induced Diseases): It introduces the differentiation and identification of syndromes related to exogenous febrile diseases, as well as the etiology and medication principles.
-It also discusses treatment differences between males and females for exogenous febrile diseases.
-The text embodies traditional theories of adaptation to time, place, and individual conditions.
+(5) Shang Han Jie Jiang Wang (The Netlike Exposition of the Treatise on Cold-Induced Diseases): It elaborates on syndrome differentiation and identification for exogenous febrile diseases, as well as their etiology and therapeutic principles.
+It also addresses gender-specific treatment considerations in managing such diseases.
+The text embodies classical TCM doctrines of adapting treatment to time, place, and individual constitution.

-Tao's works were greatly influenced by Zhu Gong's Nan Yang Huo Ren Shu (T Nanyang for Life-saving Book), The content of his six works is repetitive, and the syndrome differentiation principles are not clear enough.
-The selected prescriptions and medicines are chaotic, so there were many comments from later generations.
-There are various Ming and Qing block-printed editions of Tao's works.
+Tao Hua’s works were significantly influenced by Zhu Gong’s Nan Yang Huo Ren Shu (Nanyang Book for Life-Saving).
+However, the content of his six books exhibits repetition; syndrome differentiation principles lack clarity; and the selection of prescriptions and medicinals appears inconsistent—prompting extensive critical commentary from later generations.
+Numerous Ming and Qing dynasty block-printed editions of Tao Hua’s works survive.

 References: